 As we detail in “5 Ways to Avoid Taxes on Social Security Income,” up to 85% of your benefits could be considered taxable income by Uncle Sam.

 That’s not all.
 Many states also tax at least some residents’ Social Security income.
-If you’re looking forward to a low-tax retirement, consider these 26 states that do not tax benefits.
+If you’re looking forward to a low-tax retirement, consider states that do not tax benefits.

 3. You can claim benefits as early as 62